Conference date: JULY 2022 (dates to be confirmed)

-In the light of the continuing spread of the coronavirus, COVID-19, we have decided that, in order to protect the health and safety of participants and staff, the safest course of action is to postpone our 2020 conference until Monday 12 - Tuesday 13 July 2021.
+In the light of the continuing covid-19 pandemic, we have decided in order to protect the health and safety of participants and staff, the safest course of action is to postpone our conference until July 2022.

-We would like to wish you and your families the very best of health during this difficult time and we look forward to welcoming you to Leeds next year.
+We would like to wish you and your families the very best of health during this difficult time and we look forward to welcoming you to Leeds in 2022.

 Vassili Toropov Ozz Querin Secretary of ASMO-UK Harvey Thompson